oVirt/ovirt-site/source/documentation/webadmin/addtabs.html.md

                      model.getCommands().add(cancelCommand);
              }

-As I mentioned earlier the command will be triggered in the ExecuteCommand method override of the class that passed as a parameter to the UICommand constructor
+As I mentioned earlier, the command will be triggered in the ExecuteCommand method override of the class that passed as a parameter to the UICommand constructor:

              @Override
              public void ExecuteCommand(UICommand command)